Fire risk assessments: how often must they be done?

 If you own the front door to your flat and you want to replace it, you should start by obtaining Building Regulations approval from the Building Control department at your Local Authority.
-You are required to seek approval from the local authority due to the safety implications of replacing a fire door.
+You are required to seek such approval from the local authority due to the safety implications of replacing a fire door.

 It is important that the fire door you install is compliant with Building Regulations.
 If the alteration does not meet these standards your freeholder will require you to reinstate the door at your own expense to ensure it complies with Building Regulations and meets the requirements of the Fire Safety Order.

 - What are the requirements for a fire door to comply with current Building Regulations?

 - Who pays for the replacement/upgrade of an existing fire door?